microsoft/WebTemplateStudio/templates/Web/Projects/AddPackageJsonDefault/README.md

 Full documentation for deployment to Azure App Service can be found here: [Deployment Docs](https://github.com/Microsoft/WebTemplateStudio/blob/dev/docs/deployment.md).

 ## File Structure

-The front-end is served on http://localhost:3000/ and the back-end on http://localhost:3001/.

 ```
 .
 └── README.md
 ```

 ## Additional Documentation
 - Bootstrap CSS - https://getbootstrap.com/

   This project was created using [Microsoft Web Template Studio](https://github.com/Microsoft/WebTemplateStudio).